ethantkoenig/fro/docs/api.rst

 Many of these factory functions input "parser-like" values, or more commonly collections of "parser-like" values.
 A ``Parser`` object is a parser-like value, which corresponds to itself.
 A string ``s`` is also a parser-like value, and it corresponds to ``fro.rgx(s)``.
-The decision to automatically cast string to regular expression parser is primarily intended to make code using the Fro module more concise.
+The decision to automatically cast string to regular expression parser is primarily intended to make the client code using the Fro module more concise.

 To mark a "parser-like" regular expression as insignificant, prepend it with a tilde (``~``).
 If you actually want a regular expression that begins with a tilde, escape it (e.g. ``r"\~..."``).
-This rule only applies to strings that are used as "parser-like" values, and not to the first argument of `rgx`, say.
+This rule only applies to strings that are used as "parser-like" values.
+It does not apply in other context where regular expression are used, such as the argument of `rgx(..)`.

-Since strings are not actually ``Parser`` objects, you can't use any of the methods provided by the ``Parser`` class on them.

 .. py:function:: alt(parser_values[, name=None])